edwinm/bitstorm.org/weblogdata/weblog/2022-12/Machine-learning-for-frontend-developers.md

 I did not write the above text myself, but had it written by ChatGPT.
 I had the drawing drawn by Midjourney.

 This would not have been possible a month ago, or with much lower quality.
-Both the text and the image were created using engines released in November.
+Both the text and the image were created using engines released in November 2021.
 Developments are moving very quickly, if you look at the progress that has been made in the last few years.
 The engines will only get better in the coming years.